chan-y-park/mose/README.md

 MOduli Space Explorer: Python program to study moduli spaces of elliptic fibrations.

 ## To Do List
-1. Plotting multiple networks.
-1. Labeling objects in plots
-1. use ```scipy.integrate.ode``` that works for complex ode.

 ## How to run